confluentinc/confluent-kafka-python/README.md

 **Run integration tests:**

-To run the intergration tests, uncomment the following line from `tox.ini` and add the paths to your Kafka and Confluent Schema Registry instances.
+To run the integration tests, uncomment the following line from `tox.ini` and add the paths to your Kafka and Confluent Schema Registry instances.
 If no Schema Registry path is provided then no AVRO tests will by run.
+You can also run the integration tests outside of `tox` by running this command from the source root.

     examples/integration_test.py <kafka-broker> [<test-topic>] [<schema-registry>]